Scrin/RuuviCollector/README.md

 RuuviCollector is an application for collecting sensor measurements from RuuviTags and storing them to InfluxDB.
 For more about how and for what this is used for, see [this](https://f.ruuvi.com/t/collecting-ruuvitag-measurements-and-displaying-them-with-grafana/267) post.

-Note: As this is the first release of this application, there is very little documentation at this point, so some knowledge in Linux and Java is necessary for fully understanding how to use this at this point.
+Note: As this application is still early in development, there is very little documentation at this point, so some knowledge in Linux and Java is necessary for fully understanding how to use this at this point.

 ### Features